 Dunlop is a graduate of Miami University and earned a master’s degree in journalism from Northwestern University.
 He lives in Louisville with his family.

 Kate Howard / KyCIR Reporter

-Kate Howard is a veteran investigative reporter specializing in higher education and government accountability.
+Kate Howard is an investigative reporter specializing in higher education and government accountability.

 Her work has highlighted the need for reforming “pill mills” in Florida that drew customers from as far away as Kentucky, and caused a community college to rein in administrative spending.
 In Nebraska, she exposed a series of no-bid contracts at the state university worth $690 million that were all tied to the university’s most generous donor.